Mayflower Hotel

 The Mayflower Hotel is a historic hotel in downtown Washington, D.C., located on Connecticut Avenue NW.
-It is two blocks north of Farragut Square (one block north of the Farragut North Metro station).
-The hotel is managed by the Autograph Collection Hotels division of Marriott International.
-The Mayflower is the largest luxury hotel in the District of Columbia, the longest continuously operating hotel in the Washington D.C. area, and a rival of the nearby Willard InterContinental and Hay-Adams Hotels.
-The Mayflower is known as the "Grande Dame of Washington", the "Hotel of Presidents", and as the city's "Second Best Address" (the White House is the first)—the latter sobriquet attributed to President Harry S. Truman (a frequent guest at the hotel).
+It is two blocks north of Farragut Square and one block north of the Farragut North Metro station.
+The hotel is managed by Autograph Collection Hotels, a division of Marriott International.

+The Mayflower is the largest luxury hotel in Washington, D.C., the longest continuously operating hotel in the Washington metropolitan area, and a rival of the nearby Willard InterContinental Washington and Hay–Adams Hotels.

+The Mayflower has been called the "Grande Dame of Washington" and the "Hotel of Presidents", President Harry S. Truman, a frequent guest of the hotel, called the Mayflower Hotel the city's "Second Best Address" after the White House.
 It was also a charter member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
-Today it is a four-star hotel.
+It ranked a four-star hotel.

 History

 Construction, sale, and renaming

-The site on which the Mayflower Hotel sits was, after the organization of the District of Columbia in 1792, initially owned by the federal government.
-The federal government finally sold the property to Nathaniel Carusi for $5,089.
-Carusi sold the site to the Order of the Visitation of Holy Mary in 1867 for $50,000.
+The site on which the Mayflower Hotel sits was, after the organization of the District of Columbia in 1792, initially owned by the federal government, which finally sold the property to Nathaniel Carusi for $5,089.
+Carusi, in turn, sold the site to the Order of the Visitation of Holy Mary in 1867 for $50,000.
 The order built the Convent of the Visitation on the site, a structure that occupied the land until the construction of the Mayflower Hotel itself.